The Continental Math League

 At the elementary school level, the CML offers a variety of certificates and awards to recognize outstanding performance.

 All participants receive a certificate of participation, and students who score in the top 10% of their grade level receive a certificate of achievement.
-Additionally, the top-performing students in each grade level may receive a trophy or other award.
+The top-performing students in each grade level may also receive a trophy or other award.

 Middle School Level